mendix/docs/content/developerportal/deploy/migrating-to-v4.md

 ---
-title: "Migrate to Mendix Cloud v4"
+title: "V4: Migrate to Mendix Cloud v4"
 parent: "mendix-cloud-deploy"
-description: "This page describes how to migrate your app from a Mendix Cloud v3 node to a Mendix Cloud v4 node."
+description: "How to migrate your app from a Mendix Cloud v3 node to a Mendix Cloud v4 node."
 tags: ["App","Migrate","Developer Portal","v3","v4","Node"]
 ---